daerol/all-MiniLM-L6-v2/README.md

 contrastive learning objective.
 We used the pretrained [`nreimers/MiniLM-L6-H384-uncased`](https://huggingface.co/nreimers/MiniLM-L6-H384-uncased) model and fine-tuned in on a
 1B sentence pairs dataset.
 We use a contrastive learning objective: given a sentence from the pair, the model should predict which out of a set of randomly sampled other sentences, was actually paired with it in our dataset.

-We developped this model during the
+We developed this model during the
 [Community week using JAX/Flax for NLP & CV](https://discuss.huggingface.co/t/open-to-the-community-community-week-using-jax-flax-for-nlp-cv/7104),
 organized by Hugging Face.
-We developped this model as part of the project:
+We developed this model as part of the project:
 [Train the Best Sentence Embedding Model Ever with 1B Training Pairs](https://discuss.huggingface.co/t/train-the-best-sentence-embedding-model-ever-with-1b-training-pairs/7354).
 We benefited from efficient hardware infrastructure to run the project: 7 TPUs v3-8, as well as intervention from Googles Flax, JAX, and Cloud team member about efficient deep learning frameworks.

 ## Intended uses

-Our model is intented to be used as a sentence and short paragraph encoder.
-Given an input text, it ouptuts a vector which captures the semantic information.
+Our model is intended to be used as a sentence and short paragraph encoder.
+Given an input text, it outputs a vector which captures the semantic information.
 The sentence vector may be used for information retrieval, clustering or sentence similarity tasks.

 By default, input text longer than 256 word pieces is truncated.